Valuation Guide

 • The unextended lease value.
 What is the flat worth right now with its existing short lease?
 Comparable evidence is harder to find for short-lease flats than for long-lease flats, because there are fewer of them in the market.
 A specialist surveyor draws on tribunal precedents and recent settlement evidence.

 • The extended lease value.
 What would the same flat be worth with a fresh 90-year (or 90-plus) lease at peppercorn ground rent?
-This is usually easier to evidence using local long-lease comparables, but the surveyor still has to assess factors like service charges, building condition, and EWS1 status.
+This is usually easier to evidence using local long-lease comparables, but the surveyor still has to assess factors like service charges, building condition and EWS1 (external wall safety certificate) status.

-For most leaseholders, paying for a specialist leasehold valuation surveyor (RICS-qualified, with day-to-day experience of lease extension cases) is one of the higher-leverage spends in the whole process.
+For most leaseholders, paying for a specialist leasehold valuation surveyor (qualified through the Royal Institution of Chartered Surveyors (RICS), with day-to-day experience of lease extension cases) is one of the higher-leverage spends in the whole process.
 The £500 to £1,000 typical fee is small relative to the difference a robust valuation makes.

 Marriage value is one specific topic within the wider question of how a leasehold flat is valued.
 Our valuation hub covers the full picture: factors that drive price, online valuations versus real ones, and the three routes (RICS surveyor, estate agent, direct cash buyer) for getting a real valuation.